wduquette/advent/README.md

 Also, see docs/journal.txt.

+* Rules executing at clock=0 should execute before the player's first command.
 * Consider: scenario builds links using tags, which are added to a temporary data structure and resolved after the scenario is completely built.
   Then links could be part of initial entity creation.